top of page

 • 2 min read

-Flashbacks are our brain’s way of processing traumatic events that we’ve experienced.
-But what tends to happen is, our subconscious goes to our storage cabinet to access some important memories regarding the event, and everything sort of tumbles out of the cabinet all at once.
-This falling out or flashback experience can feel almost as traumatic as the initial event.
+Flashbacks are our brain’s way of processing traumatic events that we have experienced.
+However, our subconscious often accesses important memories related to the event, causing everything to tumble out of the cabinet all at once.
+This experience can feel almost as traumatic as the initial event itself.

-Flashbacks usually happen without warning.
-Most result from a “triggering” that occurs by an external experience.
-Triggers are typically sensory-based experiences that manifest via smells, sounds, tastes, textures that remind the person of the traumatic event.
-The smell of cologne can remind someone of their perpetrator.
-The sound of fireworks or a car backfiring can remind a soldier of gunfire.
+Flashbacks usually occur without warning.
+They often result from a “triggering” event that happens externally.
+Triggers are typically sensory-based experiences that manifest through smells, sounds, tastes, or textures that remind a person of the traumatic event.
+For instance, the smell of a certain cologne can remind someone of their perpetrator.
+Similarly, the sound of fireworks or a car backfiring can evoke memories of gunfire for a soldier.

-Living with flashbacks is very difficult, but there are some ways you can work through these disturbing events:
+Living with flashbacks can be very challenging.
+However, there are several strategies you can use to work through these disturbing experiences:

 1. Remember

-Remind yourself that you are safe and having a flashback.
-Tell yourself as many times as necessary that these are only memories, the event is in the past, until you can feel yourself begin to calm.
+Remind yourself that you are safe and experiencing a flashback.
+Repeat to yourself, as many times as necessary, that these are only memories and the event is in the past.
+This affirmation can help you begin to calm down.

 2. Empower Yourself

-Sometimes using your five senses can help you to be in the present moment.
-If one sense it causing the flashback – your sense of smell for example – use your other senses to place yourself in the actual current environment.
-The tactile experience of stamping your feet on the ground can remind yourself that you are free to get away from any situation that has become uncomfortable for you.
+Using your five senses can help ground you in the present moment.
+If a particular sense, such as smell, is triggering the flashback, engage your other senses to connect with your current environment.
+For example, the tactile experience of stamping your feet on the ground can remind you that you have the freedom to leave any uncomfortable situation.

 3. Breathe

-As soon as we become fearful or panicked, our breathing becomes shallow and erratic.
-This only exacerbates the stress we feel in that moment because our body is literally panicking from a lack of oxygen.
-In these fearful moments, when we slow our breathing and take deeper and deeper breaths, we actually signal to our brain and body that everything is okay.
+When fear or panic strikes, our breathing often becomes shallow and erratic.
+This exacerbates the stress we feel because our body is literally panicking from a lack of oxygen.
+In these moments, slowing your breathing and taking deeper breaths signals to your brain and body that everything is okay.

 4. Honor the Experience

-The initial trauma was awful, so it’s perfectly reasonable for you to want to move on “NOW!”
-However, you should understand that the body needs to go through this process and experience a full range of emotions.
-Honor the experience and yourself for having gotten through it.
+The initial trauma was distressing, so it is reasonable to want to move on immediately.
+However, it is essential to understand that the body needs to process the experience and go through a full range of emotions.
+Honor the experience and acknowledge your strength in having endured it.

 5. Find Support

-It’s important that you let loved ones know about your flashbacks so they can help you through the process.
-You may also want to seek the guidance of a professional mental health therapist who can offer coping strategies.
+It is crucial to communicate with loved ones about your flashbacks so they can assist you through the process.
+Additionally, seeking guidance from a professional mental health therapist can provide you with valuable coping strategies.

-If you or a loved one is suffering from flashbacks and would like to explore treatment options, please be in touch, we would be happy to discuss how we may be able to help.
+If you or a loved one is suffering from flashbacks and would like to explore treatment options, please reach out.
+We would be happy to discuss how we may be able to help.

 Hands reaching out to each other with sun in the background